What You'll Find Near the Bond Street Lodge

 The stadium is also the home of Auckland Rugby, The Blues Super 14 team and Auckland Cricket, and hosts regular Super 14 and Air NZ Cup rugby games plus State domestic cricket matches.

-The redeveloped Eden Park has a seating capacity of 60,000 people and will be the venue for the 2011 Rugby World Cup Final and other games.
+The redeveloped Eden Park has a seating capacity of 60,000 and was host to the 1987 and 2011 Rugby World Cups.
+It is the unofficial home of the All Blacks.

 Museum of Transport and Technology